 Instructions

-- Add the rice and water to your instant pot.
-Cover the instant pot and set it to Sealing, High Pressure for 3 minutes.
-It will take a few minutes to gain pressure before the 3 minutes actually starts.
+- Add the rice and water to inner pot of the pressure cooker.
+Cover the instant pot and set the steam valve to Sealing.
+Manually set it to cook at High Pressure for 3 minutes. *It will take a few minutes to come to pressure before the 3 minute cook time actually starts.

 - While the rice cooks, in a small bowl combine sugar, milk, vanilla extract, cinnamon, nutmeg and salt.
 Whisk until smooth.
 Set aside.